 How do they benefit our society and our environment?

-What benefits are there to protecting these pollinators, in addition to pollinating the plants and transferring pollen in an effort to help plants grow and seeds grow (fruits, trees, etc)?
+What benefits are there to protecting these contributors, in addition to the plants and transferring pollen in an effort to help plants grow and seeds grow (fruits, trees, etc)?

 These are some of the main pollinators, aside from the honey bee.